MaxHorstmann/maxhorstmann.github.io/_posts/2017-05-22-ci-dotnetcore-lambda.md

 $ dotnet publish -c Release
 ```

-Now we need to zip the content of the `publish` folder....
+Now we need to zip the content of the `publish` folder...

 ```
 $ cd bin/Release/netcoreapp1.0/publish